 Multiple Myeloma an incurable disease, but I have spent the last 25 years in remission using a blend of conventional oncology and evidence-based nutrition, supplementation, and lifestyle therapies from peer-reviewed studies that your oncologist probably hasn't told you about.

 Click the orange button to the right to learn more about what you can start doing today.

 You or a loved one has been diagnosed with pre-multiple myeloma (MGUS or SMM) or full blown MM stages 1,2 or 3.
 Yes, there are studies that confirm that a multiple myeloma diet works.
-But anti-MM foods are only one piece of the evidence-based, non-toxic, anti-MM picture.
+Or I should say that foods that are anti-angiogenic can be actual therapy that is cytotoxic (kills) multiple myeloma.

 If you or a loved one have been diagnosed with Multiple Myeloma, let me say this loud and clear:

 It is critical that you become an active participant in your care.
 Learn everything you can.